 - No chemicals and no biocides; therefore

-- Reduced costs for chemicals and service providers, but also
+- Reduced costs for chemicals and service providers, and also

-- Less health risks / higher occupational safety for your employees, and
+- Fewer health risks and higher occupational safety for your employees.

-- No machine downtime, as thermal disinfection works in bypass modus, i.e. the tooling machine runs at the front, disinfection takes place at the back.
+- Also, no machine downtime, as the thermal disinfection works in bypass mode, i.e. the machine tool works in the front, the disinfection works in the back.

 In the event of a temporary plant shutdown, cooling lubricants can also be preserved for longer downtimes with thermal disinfection - saving you costs for procurement and disposal.
-And you can continue production right away afterwards instead of having to replace the cooling lubricant first.
+And you can continue production afterwards instead of having to first replace the emulsion of your machine tool.